Astros vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Gleyber Torres and the New York Yankees hit the field against Alex Bregman and the Houston Astros on Friday at 8:10 PM ET at Minute Maid Park.
+Yordan Alvarez and the Houston Astros will see Luis Severino on the hill for the New York Yankees in the second game of a three-game series, Saturday at 7:10 PM ET.

-The Astros are listed as -190 moneyline favorites for this matchup against the Yankees (+155).
-The contest's over/under has been listed at 8.5 runs.
+The favored Astros have -190 moneyline odds against the underdog Yankees, who are listed at +155.
+The contest's total has been listed at 9 runs.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.